Children's Literature

 Partnerships

-Central to the life of the Children’s Literature Unit is our partnership with Seven Stories – the National Centre for Children’s Books – the only UK institution dedicated to original material relating to children’s literature.
-The Seven Stories Collection represents over 250 authors, illustrators, and editors from the 1930s onwards, and through The Vital North Partnership supports our innovative work on modern and contemporary children’s literature.
+Partnership working is central to the life of the Children’s Literature Unit.
+Newcastle is home to Seven Stories – the National Centre for Children’s Books – the only UK institution dedicated to original material relating to children’s literature.
+The Seven Stories Collectionrepresents over 250 authors, illustrators, and editors from the 1930s onwards, which supports our innovative work on modern and contemporary children’s literature.
 In collaboration with Seven Stories, the Children's Literature Unit hosts the annual Fickling Lecture on Developments in Children's Literature.